sparcityeu/SparseBase/README.md

 ## Installation

-To install the library, compile the library as shwon in the previous section.
+To install the library, compile the library as shown in the previous section.
 Afterwards, you can install the library files either to the systems global location or to a custom location.
 To install the library to the default system location:
 ```
 cd build
 cmake --install .